Joyce Keyes of Fond du Lac, Wisconsin

 Ellen Persik of Milwaukee, Wisconsin

-Wisconsin Hero, Ellen Persik, founded and leads the "Chemo Cap Crew" and has been the driving force behind the Reinhart Boerner Van Deuren law firm's participation in the American Cancer Society's "Strides Against Breast Cancer" for more than a decade.
+Ellen Persik founded and leads the "Chemo Cap Crew" and has been the driving force behind the Reinhart Boerner Van Deuren law firm's participation in the American Cancer Society's "Strides Against Breast Cancer" for more than a decade.

-Inspired by her beloved niece, who was undergoing chemotherapy at the time and said the caps she was given to wear were so uncomfortable they made her head sore, Ellen sought to create a better option for chemotherapy patients.
-Ellen shared some ideas with her co-workers, who quickly signed on to help, and the "Chemo Cap Crew" began making hats that were more comfortable to wear, and lifted their spirits, too.
+Inspired by her beloved niece, who was undergoing chemotherapy at the time, and the uncomfortable caps she was given to wear, Ellen sought to create a better option for chemotherapy patients.
+Ellen shared some ideas with her co-workers, who quickly signed on to help, and the "Chemo Cap Crew" began making comfortable and stylish caps.
 The thousands of customized, comfortable hats the crew makes are donated to hospitals, clinics, and individuals.

 Dale Petkovsek of Willard, Wisconsin